↓ Skip to candidate cards Β· Read the full guide

 The jungle primary was passed by California voters in 2010 as a citizens' initiative, intended to reduce partisan polarization by encouraging candidates to appeal to a broader electorate.
 Whether it has achieved that goal is debated β€” but it is the system we have, and understanding it is essential to voting strategically in 2026.

-With eight Democrats and two Republicans in the race, the single greatest risk in this primary is vote-splitting.
+With six active Democrats and two Republicans in the race β€” and two withdrawn Democratic names still on the ballot β€” the single greatest risk in this primary is vote-splitting.
 Here is what that looks like in practice:

 The Republican lock-out scenario